geraldzakwan/iykra-sentiment-analysis/README.md

 - Check it, for example you can run: `python3 --version` or `python --version` in your terminal.
   You're okay if the output says it's `Python3.6` or above.

-- Inside the `iykra-model-deployment` directory, please run the following commands to install the libraries:
+- Inside the `iykra-sentiment-analysis` directory, please run the following commands to install the libraries:

 `pip3 install -r requirements.txt`